 If you lose your home to foreclosure in Illinois, your liability for the mortgage debt might not end when the lender sells your property to a new owner at a foreclosure sale.
-If the place sells for less than you owe the lender, you just might get stuck with a hefty bill in the form of a deficiency judgment.
+Should your home sell for less than you owe the lender, you just might get stuck with a hefty bill in the form of a deficiency judgment.

 In some states that use judicial foreclosure procedures, the lender can get a deficiency judgment as part of the foreclosure lawsuit itself.
 In other places, the lender has to seek a deficiency judgment by filing a separate lawsuit after the foreclosure.

 Illinois foreclosures are judicial.
 The lender files a lawsuit against the borrower and obtains a judgment from the court.
-In Illinois, the lender can get a deficiency judgment as part of the foreclosure action if:

 But courts in Illinois sometimes refuse to enter a deficiency judgment in foreclosure cases, even if personal service is obtained, due to reasons of fairness, reasonableness, and equity.

-The two types of deficiency judgments in Illinois are an in personam deficiency judgment and an in rem deficiency judgment.
-In personam means that the judgment is against the borrower, and in rem means the judgment is against the property.
+The two types of deficiency judgments in Illinois are in personam deficiency judgments and in rem deficiency judgments.
+"In personam" means that the judgment is against the borrower, and "in rem" means the judgment is against the property.

 With an in personam deficiency judgment, the lender is entitled to collect the monetary amount from the borrower personally, which it can do by garnishing wages, seizing bank accounts, taking non-exempt assets, or collecting against the estate if the borrower is deceased.

 You might be able to eliminate this kind of deficiency judgment by filing for bankruptcy.
 A Chapter 7 bankruptcy can eliminate the deficiency judgment, but with a Chapter 13, you might have to repay a portion of the debt.

 If the borrower redeems the property after the foreclosure sale, the in rem deficiency judgment preserves the lender's right to a lien on the property for the balance that remains after the redemption amount is paid.
 (735 Ill.
 Comp.
 Stat 5/15-1604).

 To determine which type of judgment has been entered in an Illinois foreclosure, review the Order Confirming Sale.
 This document will have a paragraph describing the type of judgment and the dollar amount of the deficiency.

 If you're an Illinois homeowner who's behind in mortgage payments and want to learn whether the lender is likely to seek a deficiency judgment, if you have any defenses to a foreclosure, or need information about different ways to avoid a foreclosure, consider talking to a lawyer.